Email Encryption End-to-End User Manual

 The program creates an output file (the ciphertext file) containing the encrypted message plus the encrypted appended file (if any).
 This file always has a 'zip' extension, but it is not a ZIP file.
 You have to specify a folder where this file will be located, and a name for the file (the extension 'zip' will be added automatically).

-Then clicking on the button 'Encrypt message and write it to ciphertext file' creates the output file (this normally requires anything from a few seconds to a minute), after which the message at right is displayed.
+Then clicking on the button 'Encrypt message and write it to ciphertext file' creates the output file (this normally requires anything from a few seconds to a minute), after which the message below is displayed.

-Then compose an ordinary email message to your colleague (using any email program or webmail client which supports email attachments), something like:
+Then compose an ordinary email message (as a disguise) to your colleague (using any email program or webmail client which supports email attachments), something like:

 If the recipient is expecting a message with an attached ciphertext file then there's no need to refer to it in the 'cover message'.
 Just compose some message about the weather, the price of gold or whatever (but nothing of possible interest to any eavesdropper), attach the ciphertext file and send the message.